 Friday, September 18

 During the September dates listed above, all fans who have turned in a season ticket request form will be notified via e-mail of their assigned day and time to come to Hinkle Fieldhouse and choose their seats.
-Each fan’s date and time to select seats will be determined by their Priority Point total PER SEAT as of September 1, 2015.
+Each fan’s date and time to select seats will be determined by their Priority Point average PER SEAT as of September 1, 2015.
 The Select-A-Seat event will begin each day at 10:00 a.m. and continue until 6:00 p.m. with a hour break for lunch.

 Q: What if I cannot attend the Select-A-Seat event at my assigned day and time?